 Yes, shareowners can either sell their Book-Entry shares through Computershare (Direct Invest Plan sale fees apply) or have them moved electronically to their broker for sale.
 For more information, please call 1-800-631-2355 or visit computershare.com/verizon.

 Unlike stock certificates, the Book-Entry Direct Registration Confirmation Statement is not a negotiable document, so there is no replacement fee.
 Shareowners can request replacement statements at any time by calling 1-800-631-2355.

 Yes.
-For information on Direct Invest, please go to the stock transfer agent page.
+For information about a Direct Stock Purchase and Dividend Reinvestment Plan, please go to the shareowner services page.

 Verizon provides an interactive worksheet to help shareowners in calculating their basis on stock owned, acquisition date and original cost per share.
-Go to the cost basis worksheet page.
+Go to the cost basis calculator page.

 For information on stock transfers, please visit computershare.com/transferwizard.